6.1.10 Non-Patent Literature

 Date Published

 Chemistry searches are conducted using the STN collection of non-patent literature databases.
-The non-patent literature databases include Chemical Abstracts (CA, CAPLUS), Medline, Biosis and FSTA.
+The non-patent literature databases include Chemical Abstracts (CA, CAPLUS), Medline, Biosis and FSTA (Food Science and Technology Abstracts).
 Results from the search are retrieved in the form of abstracts from STN.
-The full journal article on which the abstract is based, is obtained by an email request to the IP Australia Library.
-Occasionally the Chemical Abstract result will refer to the printed form of the Chemical Abstract and this can also be ordered by an email request to the IP Australia Library.
+Occasionally the Chemical Abstract result will refer to the printed form of the Chemical Abstract.
+The examiner can obtain the full journal article and/or printed form of the Chemical Abstract by an email request to the IP Australia Library.

 Examiners should refer to authorised users of STN for assistance in constructing search strategies.